 Europe has been a de facto death penalty free zone since 1997.
-This situation has largely come about due to the Council of Europe which has been a pioneer in this process.
-Death as a punishment is now regarded as a violation of fundamental rights, the right to life and the right not to be subjected to cruel, inhuman or degrading treatment.
-De jure abolition of the death penalty in all its member States, and in all circumstances, remains a central political objective of the Council of Europe, and a core value of the organisation.
+This situation has largely come about due to the Council of Europe, which has been a pioneer in the abolition process.
+Death punishment is now regarded as an unacceptable form of punishment incompatible with the fundamental rights, the right to life and the right not to be subjected to cruel, inhuman or degrading treatment.
+De jure abolition of the death penalty in all Council of Europe member States, and in all circumstances, remains a central political objective of the Organisation.